 - or other weighty reasons exist that do not outweigh the rights of the persons being monitored.

-It must also be checked whether the surveillance is appropriate and whether milder means, such as more security staff on site, would be sufficient.
-The surveillance must also be clearly and visibly indicated by signs (Art.
+It must also be checked whether the surveillance is appropriate and whether milder means, such as more security forces on site, would be sufficient.
+Surveillance must also be clearly and visibly indicated by signs (Art.
 13 GDPR).

 The recordings may also only be used for the purposes for which they were collected (e.g. to avert danger) and not for any other purpose.